1dv032/syllabus/lectures/01_devops/slides.md

 ![table](./images/table.png)

---
-## Examples
-* Stand-up meeting, postmortems (all together)
-* Game day exercise
-* Same development and Operations tool chain
-  * Bug-tracking system

 ---
 ## So just implementing it...?
 * Changing cultures is hard!
   * Do all have the same understanding of DevOps?
+    * "Legacy projects"
   * Just using tools in not enough!
-  * "Beer is a good DevOps tool"
   * DevOps is not just developers and operations
-* Are all projects suitable for "DevOps"?
+* Are all projects suitable for the "DevOps" mindset?
   * High risk applications?